A Complete Guide to Critical Illness Cover

 Whatever is listed as a ‘critical illness’ in the agreement set out by the policyholder and life insurance provider, you will be covered for those specific illnesses only, so always make sure you are happy with the policy and exactly what you’re going to be covered for before you agree to it and start paying your monthly premiums.

-Which type you opt for and how much cover you take out depends on your individual preferences, but you can speak to one of our friendly and experienced advisors here at Unite Life for some further personal guidance.
+Which type you opt for and how much critical illness cover you take out depends on your individual preferences, but you can speak to one of our friendly and experienced advisors here at Unite Life for some further personal guidance or a quote.

 When to get critical illness cover